Christiane Endler: 2018–2019: Chile's first Women's World Cup

 In 2018, thanks to the efforts of ANJUFF, Chile hosted the 2018 Copa América Femenina.
 Endler captained her side to a second-place finish in Group A, only letting in 2 goals in 5 games.
 In the final stage, Chile came in second behind Brazil, becoming runners-up in the tournament and qualifying them for their first ever FIFA Women's World Cup.
-With this finish, Chile would be also be given the chance to qualify for the 2020 Olympics in a CAF-CONMEBOL qualification playoff.
-Endler has criticized the CONMEBOL qualifying format, where the quadrennial competition determines qualification for three separate competitions- the FIFA Women's World Cup, the Olympics, and the Pan-American Games.
+With this finish, Chile would also be given the chance to qualify for the 2020 Olympics in a CAF-CONMEBOL qualification playoff.
+Endler has criticized the CONMEBOL qualifying format, where the quadrennial competition determines qualification for three separate competitions- the FIFA World Cup, the Olympics, and the Pan-American Games.

-At the 2019 Women's World Cup, Endler was the captain and highest capped player on Chile's roster.
+At the 2019 World Cup, Endler was the captain and highest capped player on Chile's roster.
 She played every minute of Chile's three group stage matches, making thirteen total saves.
 In the second group match, Chile played number 1 ranked USWNT who had twenty-six attempts on goal and 9 on target throughout the match.
 Endler made six saves and despite conceding three goals, her performances against the eventual tournament winners earned herself a Player of the Match award and garnered international attention.
-In the final match of the group stage with Round of 16 qualification on the line, Chile played Thailand who, a week before, suffered the highest ever margin of defeat in a World Cup tournament, men or women.
+In the final match of the group stage with Round of 16 qualification on the line, Chile played Thailand who, a week before, suffered the highest ever margin of defeat in a World Cup tournament, women or men.
 Endler recorded a shutout in that match, helping her team to their first ever win in a World Cup tournament.
 Chile finished third in Group F and very narrowly exited the tournament by not having enough points nor a high enough goal-difference to be one of the third placed teams that could qualify for the Round of 16.
 Endler questioned Chile coach José Letelier's decisions in the match against Thailand, saying in a post-match interview that she expected players with more experience to get more game time.

-In September 2019, Endler won her first title with Chile, the 2019 Torneo Internacional Femenino de Sao Paulo friendly championship.
+In September 2019, Endler won her first title with Chile, the 2019 Torneo Internacional Femenino de São Paulo friendly championship.
 In the final, they drew with Brazil and in extra time defeated them on penalties, where Endler saved the first penalty, missed a penalty that she took, and then saved another.
 This was Chile's first time in 13 matches against Brazil where they didn't lose.
 Endler did not concede a single goal throughout the tournament.